Dig into where to travel in California's Eastern Sierra, and sooner or later, you'll come across Mammoth Lakes.

 For Quick Tacos: El Charro Taqueria

-There are a handful of Mexican restaurants in Mammoth Lakes, but the only one we go to regularly is El Charro Taqueria.
+There are a handful of Mexican restaurants in Mammoth Lakes, but one we go to regularly is El Charro Taqueria.
 This family-run operation opened shortly before the pandemic and is the most reliable spot in town for tacos.
 The interior of this taqueria is sparse, so we often take the food to go.

 The portions are generous, and they have all the usual hits at a classic taqueria — i.e., carnitas, carne asada, and lengua — as well as Mexican American classics like burritos and nachos.
 We wish they had higher quality tortillas and salsas, but the carne asada and the carnitas are always reliable.